Geoje: Tourism

-Historic and Cultural Sites
+Historic and cultural Sites

 Geoje POW Camp

-Geoje POW Camp (거제도포로수용소) was a prisoner of war detention camp for captured North Koreans established during the Korean war from (1951).
+Geoje POW Camp (거제도포로수용소) was a prisoner of war detention camp for captured North Koreans established during the Korean War from (1951).
 It was the site of a prison riot on May 8, 1952, which is the topic of Chinese-American writer Ha Jin's fictional War Trash.

 Gohyeon Castle

 Gohyeon Castle is named the 46th national treasure of South Gyeongsang Province.
-Gohyeon Castle (고현성) and is located in Gohyeondong, Geoje city.
-It was established during the Joseon dynasty in 1451.
+Gohyeon Castle (고현성) and is located in Gohyeondong, Geoje.
+It was established during the Joseon period in 1451.

 In the famous Joseon era geography book, Donggukyeojiseungram (동국여지승람), it was recorded that the Gohyeon castle had a circumference of 3,038 Cheok (척) (equivalent to about 9.2 km), and had a height of 13 Cheok (3.93 m).
 It was considered the largest castle in the South Sea.

 Geoje Township Government Office

 The Geoje Township Government Office is regarded as Korea's 84th cultural treasure.
 During the time of the Japanese invasions, the office was established in 1470 to administer all military and shipbuilding plans.